-Reasons for prostitution – “I cried through everything but I did it
+Reasons and causes for prostitution – “I cried through everything but I did it”

 To what extent is prostitution consensual?
 “Prostitution is often referred to as the private sexual exchange amongst consenting adults, often for money or goods, and frequently drugs.
 Nonetheless, this notion of adult consent has been queried by survivor advocates since in truth, many women who are involved in prostitution are coerced into this lifestyle at a young age, mostly during adolescence.
 They normally commence prostitution between the age of 12 – 14.

 Romina describes how the woman who experiences the above mentioned childhood traumas, views herself through the lens of the abuser: “She feels unworthy, and suffers extreme low self-esteem.
 As a result, she often ends up in addictive behaviours, such as alcohol use, substance abuse, and lead extreme chaotic lifestyles.
 Too often she is involved in destructive relationships, with boyfriends, who further exploit and coerce her into a prostituted lifestyle.
 These so-called boyfriends are in reality pimps masked as boyfriends, who practice a sense of ownership on these women.